-When we arrive to kilometer 82 around 8:30am, we will have time to get ready, go to the bathroom, put on sunscreen, insect repellent, etc. At the first Inca Trail entrance, be prepared to show your entrance tickets, passports and your student card if you are a student with discounted rates.
+When we arrive at kilometer 82 around 8:30 am, we will have time to get ready, go to the bathroom, put on sunscreen, insect repellent, etc. At the first Inca Trail entrance, be prepared to show your entrance tickets, passports, and your student card if you are a student with discounted rates.

 During the day, we will enjoy awesome views of snow-capped mountains, (5,860m/19,337ft), the lush green valley around us and various types of flora and fauna.

 - Meals: Lunch, snacks, afternoon tea and dinner

 - Accommodation: Camping facilities.
 (4-Person Tents for 2 people to have plenty of room)

 - Distance: 12kms / 7.5miles (approximately 6 hours of hiking)

 Day 2: AYAPATA – PASS – PAQAYMAYU – CHAQUICOCCHA